return42/sphkerneldoc/linux_src_doc/include/linux/device_h.rst

     Set if the device-tree node is shared with an ancestor device.

-dma_32bit_limit
+dma_coherent
-    bridge limited to 32bit DMA even if the device itself indicates support for a higher limit in the dma_mask field.
+    this particular device is dma coherent, even if the architecture supports non-coherent devices.

 .. _`device.description`: